ashutoshmjain/gita/src/mathuraChap13.md

+The Fairy got many hooks.
+There were two popular threads that she could easily latch on to start the scene - that of `Ganga` verse `Yamuna` and that of love at the first sight.
+There were two other threads that she could use to place the narrative at a socio moral pulpit - the public good and the innovation of currency.
+What would you do - she asked the Boyfriend.

+I think we need to listen to the entire narrative before we get down to cut a visual presentation - said the Boyfriend.

+But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - said the Friend - something in me is telling me this is story needs to  be told.

+Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good hook up for you to ask for the tips as well - showing the viewers your own basket for tips - for supporting the narrative - he smiled - after all creatives need to make both ends meat.
+In fact one thing that came out of the story is from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the singing and fragrance was an add on.
+Art flourishes when it is mixed with some thing real.

+That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..

+Well you need to start somewhere - Rome wasn't built in a day ! - he smiled.

+---

+The Mentor welcomed them on the Friday evening.
+Fairy had flown in with Mentor - and Friend with her Boyfriend.
+They arrived a bit early.

+Friend introduced her Boyfriend to Mentor - he is my boyfriend and partner - well payments partner - she smiled.

+Huh - smiled the Mentor - are you a Bitcoin Maximalist or you have your own token!

+The Boyfriend smiled shaking his hand - I am more like a Lightning plumber and I got really interested reading that `Dev` introduced the wooden currency.
+Wanted to check if there was a credible reference for such a big claim!
+Because that would be a pretty big deal.

+The Mentor smiled back him - Do you know who was Satoshi ?
+Do we really want to know or he is better unknown!

+The Boyfriend was about to speak something when they heard Angel and Fairy stepping in  - wow the door was open.
+Aren't there bear threats in this part of the woods ?  - said Fairy as an icebreaker while Angel hugged the Mentor.
+He wasn't surprised to see Boyfriend there for it was as per the plan - Sorry for being little late - he said.

 `Maharishi` and his direct students (a council of `Acharays` - teachers)  were getting ready for the morning meal when king arrived at the `Ashrama`.
 King noticed there was no boundary wall or a main gate.
 Anyone - humans or animals, could simply walk in.
 Since he was dressed like a farmer, `Maharishi` assumed he must have been bothered by some `Asura` lord. `Maharishi` asked him to join them for food before they sat down to talk.
 King was thoroughly impressed with the careful respect `Maharishi` graced to a commoner.

 The food was simple — a pudding made of rice and milk, and seasonal fruits. `Maharishi` and all his students ate full meal only once a day, before the sunset.
 In summer afternoons they drank buttermilk (leftovers after taking butter out of yogurt) with a pinch of Himalayan salt.
 In winter, they drank a hot drink made with milk and herbs from `Assam` — a place far far East.
 Sometimes they added raw sugarcane syrup (`Gud`) to this hot drink, later named "tea" (by Brits).
 During lunch, they chatted about the latest happenings in and around `Ashrama`. `Maharishi` always heard everything with keen interest but rarely spoke.
 The chats were always light.
 No discussion about scriptures or serious matters of governance of `Ashrama`.